cognitory/codex/orbits/rustyspoon.md

 For example, if we had `(def my-map {:name "Canoe" :rating 3.9})` then `(my-map :name)` would give `"Canoe"`.
 If the key we're looking up is a *keyword* -- i.e. it starts with a colon, like `:name` and `:rating` above -- then we can also use the opposite order for looking up, like `(:rating my-map)` to get `9.3`.

-In our restaurant vector, each map represents a restaurant.- Each of these contains the `:name`, `:address`, `:image`, `:rating` and `:price-range` keys, with either strings or numbers as values.
+In our restaurant vector, each map represents a restaurant.
+Each of these contains the `:name`, `:address`, `:image`, `:rating` and `:price-range` keys, with either strings or numbers as values.

 Let's get these restaurants showing!